Producing content built with AI shows that the help of artificial intelligence can open up plenty of new avenues for newsworthy storytelling.

 This project is more about posing as artificial intelligence to roast a topic that many people care enough about to share: personal music taste.

-Spotify’s marketing success from their ‘Wrapped’ feature has become an annual event on social media — earning over 1.2 million tweets in a single month, and leading to huge increases in downloads of the app.
+Spotify’s marketing success from their ‘Wrapped’ feature has become an annual event on social media — earning over 1.2 million tweets in a single month, and leading to huge increases in downloads of the app (plus many many more brands trying to replicate it).

 The Pudding’s subversion of what makes Spotify Wrapped so popular was a genius way to appeal to the cynical side of music fandom.